mastodon-sc/mastodon-documentation/docs/partC/tomancak/spatialtrackmatching.md

 There is no guarantee that the determined correspondences are biologically accurate or relevant.
 However, the method provides an indication of the quality of the computed correspondences.
 By analyzing the angle between the cell division directions, we can assess their reliability.
 Angles close to 0° or 180° strongly suggest a specific correspondence, whereas angles near 90° offer only a weak distinction between the two possible options.

-The Spatial Track Matching plugin includes an option to plot cell division angles.
+The Spatial Track Matching dialog includes an option to plot cell division angles (<i>"plot angles"</i>).
 Below is an example of such a plot:

 <img src="spatialtrackmatching/plot_cell_division_angle.png" width=600>